managedcoder/PVAAudioCodesCC/README.md

 Audio logos are identifiable sound effects used in marketing and branding and this accelerator shows how to play and audio logo during the greeting when the call begins.
-The AudioCodes VoiceAI Connect solution requires that audio files be publicly accessible and the best way to do that is to create an Azure Storage resource and then use the Storage Browser to create a Blob container (name it anthying you like) and then upload a short audio file and select it to get its URL.
+The AudioCodes VoiceAI Connect solution requires that audio files be publicly accessible and the best way to do that is to create an Azure Storage resource and then use the Storage Browser to create a Blob container (name it anything you like) and then upload a short audio file and select it to get its URL.
 The accelerator folder, AudioLogos, has two sample audio files you can use to explore this capability.
 .